Khmelinskii-Lab/nick_lesion_repair_SGA_screen/Readme.md

 ## Contact

-Please direct any questions regarding the article to the corresponding author, Dr Natalie Schindler (natalie.schindler@uni-mainz.de)
+Please direct any questions regarding the article to the corresponding authors, Natalie Schindler (natalie.schindler@uni-mainz.de) and Brian Luke (b.luke@imb-mainz.de)

-Please direct any questions regarding the code to Dr Jia Jun Fung (j.fung@imb-mainz.de)
+Please direct any questions regarding the code to Jia Jun Fung (j.fung@imb-mainz.de) and Anton Khmelinskii (a.khmelinskii@imb-mainz.de)